RSTrivia/trivia-game/README.md

 ## Goal

 [OSRS Trivia](https://osrstrivia.pages.dev) is a Trivia game for Oldschool RuneScape.
-The goal is to test your Old School RuneScape knowledge and answer Trivia questions,
+The goal is to test your Old School RuneScape knowledge and answer trivia questions,
 all while gaining xp, leveling up, unlocking pets and achievements and climbing the leaderboards.

 ## Game Modes